magentabusiness/magentabusiness.github.io/energy-management.md

                 <li>Our software provides remote control and OTA updates for your smart meters and other devices.</li>
                 <li>We allow customizable mobile applications with minimum coding efforts.</li>
             </ul>
-            <div class="text-content">With an expert team that understands these complexities, ThingsBoard is committed to providing an energy monitoring system using IoT that not only addresses these challenges but also drives efficiency and sustainability in IoT energy management.</div>
+            <div class="text-content">With an expert team that understands these complexities, IoT Hub is committed to providing an energy monitoring system using IoT that not only addresses these challenges but also drives efficiency and sustainability in IoT energy management.</div>
             <h3>Our cases:</h3>
         </div>
         <div class="definitions-block">